microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 ### -Tag

-Specifies tag to search for
+Specify a package tag to search for.

 ```yaml
 Type: System.String